 We operate a Livestream service on the CIL Website (called 'CIL Meet').
 This service enables Christadelphian Ecclesias and Organisations to securely and privately broadcast meetings and events. and to facilitate online meetings or discussions.

-You will be given the option to turn your video and audio off before entering the room, and additionally you may have the option to share your screen (for example to share a presentation).
+You will be given the option to turn your video and audio off before entering the room, and additionally you can choose to share your screen (for example to share a presentation) if you are granted presenter privileges by the room owner.

 Room Key access